 Botanical name: Epipremnum aureum ‘Pearls and Jade’

 One of the most exquisite forms of this houseplant is the pearls and jade pothos.
 In reality, it has the grace of butterfly wings or a silk scarf flapping in the breeze.
 The variation of the many tones of green and milky white provides an oriental feel to it.
-The images they paint on the leaves have the appearance of watercolors, with seamless transitions.
+The images they paint on the leaves have the appearance of watercolours, with seamless transitions.

 Each leaf has only one big green region in the middle, one white area around it, and sometimes some little green lines around the borders.
 However, the green, particularly on the jade tone, ranges from very brilliant to strong and dark.